LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 ## Unused Parameters

 When experemnitning with the plugin, you don't need to remove and readd the parameter to see what it does.
-Instead, you can just change it's name, for example add another character or a number to it so that the plugin wouldn't requnize it.
+Instead, you can just change it's name, for example add another character or a number to it so that the plugin wouldn't recognize it.

 For example: